SacredSoulrend/javascript-password-generator/README.md

 ## User Story

 ```
+As a bootcamp student with access to private information,
-I want to generate a password at random that satisfies specific requirements because I am a bootcamp student with access to sensitive information.
+I WANT to generate a password at random that satisfies specific requirements.
-So that I may design a strong password that offers greater security
+So I can make a reliable password that offers higher security.
 ```

 ## Acceptance Criteria